GiacomoVianello-1/IR_assignment_1_07/README.md

 This separation of responsibilities ensures that the Goal Selector only computes goals, while the Goal Sender handles navigation requests.

-This service-based design ensures that: the Goal Sender always receives the most up-to-date goal, no periodic publishing is needed, timing issues between publishers and subscribers are eliminated, the node integrates reliably with the Nav2 action server.
+This service-based design ensures that the GoalSender always receives the most up-to-date goal, no periodic publishing is needed, timing issues between publishers and subscribers are eliminated, the node integrates reliably with the Nav2 action server.
 ### Parameters
 - **tag_id_1** (int, default: `1`): ID of the first tag used to compute the goal.
 - **tag_id_2** (int, default: `10`): ID of the second tag used to compute the goal.